Edited by: Keri Stooksbury

 But if you have aspirations for using your points towards free travel, then you’ll definitely don’t want to redeem all of your points towards statement credits.
 Especially when you consider that the statement credit return can be much lower than you can get on other redemptions.
 Amex Membership Rewards are a great example of this, as you can redeem them as a statement credit at a rate 0f just 0.7 cents per point — which is over 3 times lower than our 2.2 cents per point valuation of Amex Membership Rewards points.

-Chase Pay Yourself Back offers a higher return of up to 1.5 cents per point for purchases made various merchants, which is the best value you can get without transferring Chase points to travel partners.
+Chase Pay Yourself Back offers a higher return of up to 1.5 cents per point for purchases made various merchants, which is the best value you can get without transferring points to the Chase travel partners.

 Hot Tip: If you’re primarily interested in earning cash-back or redeeming points statement credits, then you’ll want to focus on using credit cards that offer cash-back rewards — especially those that allow you to get at least 1 cent per point when redeeming.